llvm/mlir-www/website/content/getting_started/Faq.md

 The process of loading a Dialect in the context is not thread-safe, which forces all involved Dialects to be loaded before the multi-threaded pass manager starts the execution.
-To keep the system modular and layered, invoking a pass pipeline should never require to pre-load some dialects explicitly.
+To keep the system modular and layered, invoking a pass pipeline should never require pre-loading dialects explicitly.
 This is achieved by requiring every pass to declare a list of *dependent* Dialects: these are Dialects for which an entity (Operation, Type, or Attribute) can be created by the pass, other than for Dialects that would already be in the input.